 8. Take responsibility, follow up with actions

-So instead of delegating to a committee or looking for a scapegoat, having someone take personal responsibility with the follow-up can make a huge difference in a team's morale.
+So instead of delegating to a committee or looking for a scapegoat, having someone take personal responsibility for the follow-up can make a huge difference in a team's morale.

 - More information on the crises